 What Role Did Negligence Play in Philadelphia Naval Shipyard Asbestos Exposure?

 Mesothelioma claims against manufacturers, contractors, and employers stem from negligence theories.
-Defendants knew or should have known about asbestos dangers, yet failed to protect workers adequately.
+Defendants knew or should have known about the dangers, yet failed to protect workers adequately.

 By the 1930s, substantial scientific evidence documented asbestos health dangers.
-European researchers had published studies linking asbestos exposure to pulmonary disease and mesothelioma.
-This information was available to American manufacturers and military leaders, yet WWII-era asbestos use continued unabated.
+European researchers had published studies linking the mineral's exposure to pulmonary disease and mesothelioma.
+This information was available to American manufacturers and military leaders, yet WWII-era use of the substance continued unabated.

-Manufacturers tested asbestos products internally, discovering hazards but concealing results.
+Manufacturers tested their products internally, discovering hazards but concealing results.
 Internal corporate communications revealed knowledge of dangers while public statements denied risks.
 This intentional concealment constitutes fraud compounding negligence claims.

 Government entities, though shielded by sovereign immunity in many circumstances, bear responsibility for setting and enforcing safety standards.
 The Navy prioritized production speed over worker safety, knowingly exposing 40,000 workers to toxic materials without protection or notification.